cloudbase/cloudbase-init/doc/source/userdata.rst

     1. path - Absolute path on disk where the content should be written.
     2. content - The content which will be written in the given file.
+       Instance metadata can be used as template variables.
+       You may refer to https://cloudinit.readthedocs.io/en/latest/explanation/instancedata.html
+       for the example of instance data.
     3. permissions - Integer representing file permissions.
     4. encoding - The encoding of the data in content.
 Supported encodings
        are: b64, base64 for base64-encoded content, gz,